maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

 What is next?
 -------------

-The last missing item before we release is an Alpha is to add support for keyboard slide monitoring to either `mce` or `ke-recv-extra`, so that the slide value for the keyboard is set properly in gconf.
+The last missing item before we release an Alpha is to add support for keyboard slide monitoring to either `mce` or `ke-recv-extra`, so that the slide value for the keyboard is set properly in gconf.
 This is required to have the virtual keyboard behave on phones with physical keyboards: if the keyboard is